datagrok/opinions/DESIGN.md

 Let's create a system that can collect opinions about things while solving those problems.

-Opinions like:

-- This news article is misleading.
-- I'd give this movie a four-star rating.
-- I am mostly certain of the authenticity of the public key for Alice.
-- This restaurant has great food.
-- This restaurant has terrible service.
-- This restaurant has decent prices.
-- I think a government should tax minimally and stay out of people's affairs.
-- I think a government should provide free health care for its citizens.
-- This metric is well-worded.

-More specifically, let's create a protocol for the exchange of abstract opinion data, and a couple proof-of-concept applications that can speak that protocol.
+More specifically, let's create a protocol for the exchange of abstract opinion data, and a proof-of-concept application that can speak that protocol.

+For opinion data to be general-purpose and easily compatible with recommendation engines and clustering algorithms, we should optimally represent them as a single scalar value.
+But not all opinions conform to a single type of scalar, so we also define a metric to describe exactly how to interpret the scalar.

 Opinions are described by a scalar rating according to some _metric_.
 Metrics could be anything; let's not limit them.
 Let's simply say that a metric is a description of the scale used by the scalar.
 Targets could be anything; real things, web sites, people, avatars or public keys that represent people, etc.

 	(Target, Metric, Rating)

-It should be possible to convey someone else's opinion, so we need to inlcude the Avatar (the "I" in "_I_ think _Target_ has a rating of _Rating_ according to _Metric_".)
+It should be possible to convey someone else's opinion, so we need to include the Avatar (the "I" in "_I_ think _Target_ has a rating of _Rating_ according to _Metric_".)

 	(Avatar, Target, Metric, Rating)